syntaqx/packer-workflow/README.md

-This project demonstrates a very simple build and release system that leverages both [Docker](https://www.docker.com/) and [Packer](https://www.packer.io/) to achieve to build immutable artifacts that can be deployed easily on EC2.
+This project demonstrates a very simple build and release system that leverages both [Docker](https://www.docker.com/) and [Packer](https://www.packer.io/) to build immutable artifacts that can be deployed easily on EC2.

 ## Docker